Bring Water Science Into Your Classroom

 Programs and Workshops for Educators

-The Freshwater Collaborative and its academic partners offer numerous programs for K-12 students and educators.
-Below you’ll find current programs for educators.
+The Freshwater Collaborative and its academic partners offer numerous programs and workshops for K-12 students and educators.
+Below you’ll find current opportunities for educators.
 For high school summer programs, click here.

 K-12 Educator Groundwater Workshop, June 30.
 UW-Eau Claire Campus.